-If we are unable to obtain performance or surety bonds, letters of credit or insurance, we may not be able to enter into additional solid waste or other collection contracts or retain necessary landfill operating permits.
+If we are unable to obtain performance or surety bonds, letters of credit or insurance, we may not be able to enter into additional collection contracts or retain necessary landfill operating permits.
 Collection contracts, municipal contracts, transfer station operations and landfill closure and post-closure obligations may require performance or surety bonds, letters of credit or other financial assurance to secure contractual performance or comply with federal, state, provincial or local environmental laws or regulations.
-We typically satisfy these requirements by posting bonds or letters of credit issued and outstanding.
+We typically satisfy these requirements by posting bonds or letters of credit.
+As of December 31, 2022, we had \$1.447 billion of such surety bonds in place and \$127.1 million of letters of credit issued and outstanding.
 Closure bonds are difficult and costly to obtain.
-If we are unable to obtain performance or surety bonds or additional collection contracts or obtaining or retaining landfill operating permits.
+If we are unable to obtain performance or surety bonds or additional letters of credit in sufficient amounts or at acceptable rates, we could be precluded from entering into additional collection contracts or obtaining or retaining landfill operating permits.
 Any future difficulty in obtaining insurance also could impair our ability to secure future contracts that are conditional upon the contractor having adequate insurance coverage.
-Accordingly, our failure to obtain performance or surety bonds, letters of credit or other financial adequate insurance coverage could limit our operations or violate federal, state, provincial, or local requirements, which could have a materially adverse effect on our business, financial condition and results of operations.
+Accordingly, our failure to obtain performance or surety bonds, letters of credit or other financial assurances or to maintain adequate insurance coverage could limit our operations or violate federal, state, provincial, or local requirements, which could have a materially adverse effect on our business, financial condition and results of operations.